jvfon/Blog/articles/tech/Shopify/4-themeDevBasics.md

 {% endschema %}
 ```
+"Settings" are form fields.

-Put a comma after settings, pass in an array and then pass an object.
-The object represent each block.
+Put a comma after settings, type "blocks", then pass in an array and then pass an object.
+A single object represents a block.

 The "limit" is to set the number of columns and therefore the number of objects shown in a row, so it won't change the design of the page.